What ICD-10 codes are used for CABG?

 - T82.218S - Other mechanical complication of coronary artery bypass graft, sequela

 Yes.
-All of these CABG-related ICD-10 codes are valid and billable.
+All of the specific CABG-related ICD-10 codes are valid and billable.

-CABG is short for Coronary Artery Bypass Graft.
-This type of procedure is done to treat Coronary Artery Disease.
-Narrow coronary arteries characterize this disease due to fatty material build-up.
+CABG is short for coronary artery bypass graft.
+This type of procedure is done to treat Coronary Artery Disease (CAD).
+Narrow coronary arteries characterize this disease due to fatty material buildup.
 These materials clog the arteries, lessening the amount of oxygen-rich blood entering the heart or blocking it completely.

 What CABG does is that it creates an alternate pathway by grafting a part of the artery to a healthy blood vessel.
 Healthcare professionals who perform this surgery will open up the chest and temporarily stop the heart so they can graft the blood vessels.
 A heart-lung bypass machine will be used to pump blood into the heart while the heart is temporarily stopped.